Paper Contribution: A Systematized Tautomer Database Resource

 Tautomer Generation Protocol:

-- Algorithm: Single-step generation (apply transforms to input structure only, not recursive)
+- Algorithm: Single-step generation (apply transforms to input structure only, avoiding recursion)

 - Constraints: Max 10 tautomers per structure, 30-second CPU timeout per transform